-g Number of genes. С The decrease in fitness of a genotype per each unit increase in Hamming distance from the reference genotype for the RMF model (see reference). sd The standard deviation of the random component (a normal distribution of mean mu and standard deviation sd) for the RMF and additive models . mu The mean of the random component (a normal distribution of mean mu and stan- dard deviation sd) for the RMF and additive models. reference The reference genotype: in the RMF model, for the deterministic, additive part, this is the genotype with maximal fitness, and all other genotypes decrease their fitness by c for every unit of Hamming distance from this reference.
+С The decrease in fitness of a genotype per each unit increase in Hamming distance from the reference genotype for the RMF model (see reference).

+The standard deviation of the random component (a normal distribution of mean mu and standard deviation sd) for the RMF and additive models .

+The mean of the random component (a normal distribution of mean mu and stanmu dard deviation sd) for the RMF and additive models.

+reference The reference genotype: in the RMF model, for the deterministic, additive part, this is the genotype with maximal fitness, and all other genotypes decrease their fitness by c for every unit of Hamming distance from this reference.
 If "random" a genotype will be randomly chosen as the reference.
 If "max" the genotype with all positions mutated will be chosen as the reference.
-If you pass a vector (e.g., reference = $c(1, 0, 1, 0)$) that will be the reference.
-In contrast to "random", however, not all genotypes have the same probability of being chosen; here, what is equal is the probability that the reference genotype swith that number of mutations have equal probability of being the reference). scale Either NULL (nothing is done) or a two- or three-element vector.
-If a two-element vector, fitness is re-scaled between scale[1] (the minimum) and scale[2] (the maximum) and, later, if you have selected it, wt_is_1 will be enforced.
-If you pass a three element vector, fitness is re-scaled so that the new maximum fitness is scale[1], the new minimum is scale[2] and the new wildtype is scale[3].
-If you pass a three element vector, none of the wt_is_1 options apply in this case, to ensure you obtain the range you want.
+If you pass a vector (e.g., reference = c(1, 0, 1, 0) that will be the reference genotype.
+If "random2" a genotype will be randomly chosen as the reference.
+In contrast to "random", however, not all genotypes have the same probability of being chosen; here, what is equal is the probability that the reference genotype has 1, 2, ..., g, mutations (and, once a number mutations is chosen, all genotypes with that number of mutations have equal probability of being the reference).

+Either NULL (nothing is done) or a two- or three-element vector.

+If a two-element vector, fitness is re-scaled between scale[1] (the minimum) and scale[2] (the maximum) and, later, if you have selected it, wt\is\1 will be enforced.

+If you pass a three element vector, fitness is re-scaled so that the new maximum fitness is scale[1], the new minimum is scale[2] and the new wildtype is scale scale[3].
+If you pass a three element vector, none of the wt\is\1 options apply in this case, to ensure you obtain the range you want.
 If you want the wildtype to be one, pass it as the third element of the vector.

 As a consequence of using a three element vector, the amount of stretching/compressing (i.e., scaling) of fitness values larger than that of the wildtype will likely be different from the scaling of fitness values smaller than that of the wildtype.
-In other words, this argument allows you to change the spread of the positive and negative fitness values (and you can make this difference extreme and make most fitness values less than wildtype be 0 by using a huge negative number -huge in absolute value- for scale[2] if you then truncate at 0 -see truncate_at_9).
-Using a three element vector is probably the most natural way of changing the wt_is_1 If "divide" the fitness of all genotypes is divided by the fitness of the wildtype (after possibly adding a value to ensure no negative fitness) so that the wildtype (the genotype with no mutations) has fitness 1.
-This is a case of scaling, and it is applied after scale, so if you specify both "wt_is_1 = 'divide'" and use an argument for scale it is most likely that the final fitness will not respect the limits in scale.
+In other words, this argument allows you to change the spread of the positive and negative fitness values (and you can make this difference extreme and make most fitness values less than wildtype be 0 by using a huge negative number -huge in absolute value- for scale[2] if you then truncate at 0-see truncate\at\9).

+Using a three element vector is probably the most natural way of changing the scale and range of fitness.